Terry Pratchett: Coat of Arms

 In 2010, Pratchett was granted his own coat of arms following his knighthood.
 The arms were designed by Hubert Chesshyre and granted by Letters Patent of Garter and Clarenceux Kings of Arms.
 The owl is a morepork, which taken together with the ankh is a reference to the city of Ankh-Morpork.
 The image of a morpork holding an ankh appears in the fictional Ankh-Morpork City Arms.
-The motto "Noli Timere Messorem" is a corrected version of the dog Latin "Non Timetis Messor", the motto of Death's son-in-law and former apprentice, Mort of Sto Helit and his heirs.
+The motto "Noli Timere Messorem" is a corrected version of the dog Latin "Non Temetis Messor", (Note: ‘Don’t Fear the Reaper’ – a Blue Oyster Cult song title, and also the motto of the Duchy of Sto Helit, i.e. Mort and Ysabell in Mort and their daughter Susan.
+(Hogfather) Probably it should be timetis rather than temetis.) the motto of Death's son-in-law and former apprentice, Mort of Sto Helit and his heirs.
 The phrase is a reference to the song "(Don't Fear) The Reaper" by Blue Öyster Cult.